GoodbyeKittyy/Container-Freight-and-Warehousing-Services-Website-Template/README.md

 ## Description

-This template provides the structure and layout for a "Healthy Meal Prep" website.
+This template provides the structure and layout for a "Container-Freight-and-Warehousing-Services-Website" website.

 ## Sample Screenshots